 Is it a matter of cost or is it just an attitude that if you follow 'the letter of the law' in a transaction, clearance is overkill?

-Applying to HMRC for a tax clearance provides confirmation from HMRC that a taxpayer's expected tax treatment will apply, as intended to the subject matter of the transaction.
+Applying to HMRC for a tax clearance before implementing a transaction or series of transactions provides confirmation from HMRC that a taxpayer's expected tax treatment will apply, as intended, to the proposed transaction.

-The obtaining of tax clearance provides welcome certainty for taxpayers who must always self assess Corporation Tax, Income Tax, Stamp Duties etc.
+The obtaining of tax clearance provides welcome certainty for taxpayers who must always self assess Corporation Tax, Income Tax, Capital Gains Tax and Stamp Duties.

 A valid clearance also potentially avoids an unwelcome tax enquiry once the transaction has been completed.

-It can also serve as a cost-saving assurance for a company buyer who may otherwise have to undertake expensive due diligence or create tax warranties to confirm that are no unexpected tax consequences as a result of an earlier reorganisation or other type of transaction.
+It can also serve as a cost-saving assurance for the buyer of a company who may otherwise have to undertake expensive due diligence or create tax warranties and indemnities to confirm that there are no unexpected tax consequences as a result of any earlier reorganisation, restructuring or other type of transaction, and protect themselves accordingly.

 What is there not to like?

-Tax clearance is only effective if it sets out accurately the material background to the transactions, the motivation of undertaking it and it lists steps to be followed in the relevant transaction.
+Tax clearance is only effective if it sets out accurately the background to the transaction, the motivation for undertaking it, and it lists the steps to be followed in the relevant transaction.
+Once granted, if the proposed transaction steps change, or there has been a lengthy delay between obtaining clearance and implementing the transaction steps, it may be necessary to go back to HMRC to ask for confirmation that they are happy that the clearance granted remains valid.

-This means that advisers need to create a step plan and complete a tax analysis for the different steps.
+This means that advisers need to create a step plan and complete a tax analysis for each of the different steps to enable the clearance application to be written.

 Creating a tax analysis of a step plan is a really useful thing to do, even if clearance is not applied for.

-However, the mere act of applying for advanced tax clearance ahead of a transaction is also a really effective means of creating a set of checks and balances and of course, making a step plan for any transaction is a sensible idea.
+However, the mere act of applying for advanced tax clearance ahead of a transaction is also a really effective means of creating a set of checks and balances, to ensure that no relevant legal or tax issues have been overlooked, and of course, making a step plan for any transaction is a sensible idea in general.

-Tax clearance will be voided if the transaction is not undertaken in the way that is explained in the application.
-For this reason, it's best to draft each clearance according to intentions rather than using a template and trying to shoehorn a transaction into someone else’s step plan and clearance.
+Tax clearance will be voided if the transaction is not undertaken in the way that it is explained in the application.
+For this reason, it is often best to draft each clearance application according to intentions rather than using a template and trying to shoehorn a transaction into someone else’s step plan and clearance.

 Types of clearance vary between:

-- Non-statutory clearance: this is where HMRC offer a clearance service for a particular type of transaction.
+• Non-statutory clearance: this is where HMRC offer a clearance service for a particular type of transaction but where they may decline to give an opinion if they do not consider that the position is sufficiently uncertain.

 Executors and Personal representatives will often apply for a clearance certificate for Inheritance tax probate to show they have paid all the Inheritance Tax due.

-In February 2024 HMRC announced that it is not going to provide tax clearance to provide give a binding answer on the following Termination Payment cases, outside the normal Non-Statutory Clearance process, for example, where there is a genuine point of uncertainty on the correct treatment.
+In February 2024, HMRC announced that it would not provide tax clearance to give a binding answer on the following Termination Payment cases, outside the normal Non-Statutory Clearance process, for example, where there is a genuine point of uncertainty on the correct treatment.

 Why bother with clearance?